-Before working with Ed Direction, Allison served in a variety of capacities at public and private schools in South Carolina and Georgia.
+Prior to working with Ed Direction, Allison served in a variety of capacities at public and private schools in South Carolina and Georgia.
 She has worked as a classroom teacher, reading specialist, and program director at the elementary level, as well as an educational consultant for students with learning disabilities.
-Also, Allison has written and implemented curricula for two visual arts programs.
+In addition, Allison has written and implemented curricula for two visual arts programs.

 Allison co-authored Collaborative School Improvement: Eight Practices for District-School Partnerships to Transform Teaching and Learning (2012, Harvard Education Press).
-She chaired the Harvard Graduate School of Education’s Language and Literacy student organization.
-Allison currently serves as an advisor on the Dyslexia Steering Committee for the Ty and Karen Hall Charitable Foundation and sits on the Board for BootUp, an organization committed to empowering all students through coding education, imagination, and equity.
+She chaired Harvard Graduate School of Education’s Language and Literacy student organization and currently serves as a board member for BootUp PD, a nonprofit devoted to leveling the equity playing field by empowering K-5 teachers in underserved and under-represented communities with life-changing coding and computer science curricula and skills.

-Allison earned her master’s in Education from the Harvard Graduate School of Education, where her focus of study was on Language and Literacy.
-Allison holds a bachelor’s degree in Art Education from Anderson University.
-She is certified in Art Education, holds a license as a Reading Specialist, and is trained in both the Orton-Gillingham and Wilson teaching approaches.
+Allison earned her master’s in Education from the Harvard Graduate School of Education where her focus of study was Language and Literacy and bachelor’s degree in Art Education from Anderson University.

 Chair, Harvard Graduate School of Education – Language and Literacy student organization